vtwireless/SAS/README.md

 ## Python Dev Environment Setup
 This application needs atleast **python 3.8**.

+Set the python version to **less than or equal to version 3.9** for the required packages to be installed as part of backend setup without any issue.

 1. Verify that python3.X is installed in your system.
    * `which python3` [or if you have a specific version installed, then `which python3.8`]
 2. Create a virtual environment at the base of the repository.